 CT scan: This is rarely used but can give details about the loose body when fracture or bone fragments are expected.

 There are limited options of non-surgical management of a loose body as it mainly leads to mechanical symptoms which are relieved only after removal.
 However, physical therapy and anti-inflammatory drugs can be used to help with the symptoms and to keep the joint flexible.

 Arthroscopy: The gold standard today is to remove possibly all loose bodies by arthroscopy, popularly known as “clean out “arthroscopies.

-It is minimally invasive and allows surgeon to thoroughly examine the knee for loose body and allows to asses any damage to cartilage and treat the condition, hence it is best Diagnostic and therapeutic modality available,
+It is minimally invasive and allows the surgeon to thoroughly examine the knee for a loose body and to assess any damage to cartilage and treat the condition, hence it is best the best diagnostic and therapeutic modality available.